int128/httpstub/README.md

 [{"name":"Foo","id":1},{"name":"Bar","id":2}]
 ```

-The stub will reload YAML files if anyone has been changed or new one has been created.
+The stub will reload YAML files if they have been changed or new one has been created.

 ## Options